 Degrees Offered: B.M. and A.S.

 UMA’s music program is Northern New England’s preeminent modern music education resource.
-We offer concentrations in Performance, Sonic Arts and Composition, Music Education and Audio Technology.
+We offer concentrations in Performance, Sonic Arts: Audio Recording and Composition and Music Education

 Our renowned faculty, progressive program content, multi-stylistic approaches, highly-personalized instruction, technical facilities, and extremely competitive tuition have made UMA the prime choice for dedicated music students with a contemporary focus.